Previous chapter | Index | Next chapter

 He made his way toward the sitting Lan Wangji slowly, so as to avoid slipping through the water-slick rocks and dead leaves.
 A strong stream ran through these parts of the forest and dampened everything around.
 The soil was moist with it, which explained why so many maple trees grew here when the rest of the Qishan cracked over in dryness.
 Such a place was too dangerous for someone with a leg on the mend to walk around.

 He attracted a few looks as he went, as always whenever he ventured away from Jiang Cheng or Jiang Yanli, but the other disciples were more or less used to him now.
-They had all met the Jiang sect’s unruly omega Wei Wuxian at one point or another; even this much novelty must grow old after a while.
+They had all met the Jiang sect’s unruly kunze Wei Wuxian at one point or another; even this much novelty must grow old after a while.

-Wei Wuxian pushed past the close ranks of Gusu’s disciples until he reached Lan Wangji’s side.
+Wei Wuxian pushed past the closed ranks of Gusu’s disciples until he reached Lan Wangji’s side.
 “Lan Zhan,” he said, turning his back to him and bending slightly forward.
 He looked at the other over his shoulder.
 “Climb on my back,” he grinned, “you shouldn’t be walking on an injured leg.”

 All the cultivators within hearing distance immediately reddened and scoffed, scandalized.
 A few feet down the muddy path, Jin Zixuan turned on his heels to stare, his face almost comically shocked.